 Conditions of employment for subordinate agency heads.
 Current Transmittal No: 218

 We want to thank every District government employee for their continued hard work during this unprecedented time.
-As COVID-19 infections continue to increase, every employee must adhere to social dist...
+As COVID-19 infections continue to increase, whether on-duty or off-duty, every employ...

 NOTE: This instruction supersedes DPM Instructions No. 8-71, 9-40, 10-23, 36-13, and 38-29, Immigration Reform and Control Act: Form I-9, Employment Verification, dated March 21, 2013.
 On November ...